nateao/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research - Peer Assessment 1
+# Reproducible Research: Peer Assessment 1

+## Loading and preprocessing the data

 This R Markdown document satisfies Peer Assessment 1 for the Reproducile Research course in the Coursera Johns Hopkins Data Science Specialization.